Join Now

 47. It's not our problem that you have no intention of doing the outlandish thing that you've inserted the right to do in your edits.
 If you don't intend on doing it, remove it from the contract.

-51. It’s not our problem that refunding my payment as the remedy for your breach may create a revenue recognition issue.
-Either fix your behavior so the breach is less likely or talk to your accounting department and reserve as needed.
+50. It’s not our problem that refunding my payment as the remedy for your possible breach may create a revenue recognition issue.
+Just change your behavior so that the breach is less likely, or talk to your accounting department and reserve as required.

-52. It’s not our problem that you are an expert in Word's styles and extensively formatted the contract that way.
-We don’t use styles.
-We’ll edit as we always do.
-If you want to reformat my edits to preserve styles, that’s on you.
+51. It's not our problem that you are an expert in using styles in Word and have heavily formatted the contract that way.
+We do not use styles.
+We will make edits as we always do.
+If you want to update the formatting to keep the styles for our edits, be our guest.

-53. It’s not our problem that you clicked “I agree” without reading the full document.
+52. It's not our problem that you clicked "I agree" on a link agreeing to all the terms without reading the entire document.
 You signed the contract.

-54. It’s not our problem that you prefer will over shall or the other way around.
-We’re using our template.
-If you search and replace every instance with your preferred word, we’ll change them back, then schedule a conference call so our respective legal and business teams can debate each one.
+53. It's not our problem that you prefer will over shall or vice versa.
+We are using our template for this transaction.
+If you search and replace each use with your preferred word, we will change them all back, and then set up a conference call that requires both of our teams to discuss and decide each one.

-55. It’s not our problem that you think your contract is the most important in the company.
-It’s not.
+54. It's not our problem that you think your contract is the most important in the whole company.
+It's not.

-56. It’s not our problem that you want the agreement capped at 10 pages.
-It will be as long as needed to protect the people and the deal.
-I won’t risk my client, my law license, or my sleep for your page count preference.
+55. It's not our problem you only want the agreement to be 10 pages.
+It will be as long as it needs to be to protect the people and the deal.
+I’m not risking my license, or my sleep, for your page count preferences.

-58. It’s not our problem that you think “it will never come up.”
-The day it does, it will be your problem.
+57. It's not our problem that you think “it will never come up.”
+The day it comes up, you will care very much.

-59. It’s not our problem that you chose to randomly add “unless the context otherwise requires” to definitions.
+58. It's not our problem that you randomly add "unless the context otherwise requires" to your contract's definitions.
 No. Just no.

-60. It’s not our problem that you have to “go up the chain” to approve our reasonable ask.
-Do your job and let your managers do theirs.
-We'll wait.
+59. t’s not our problem that you will need to “go up the chain” to get an exception to approve our reasonable ask.
+You just have to do your job, and then let your managers do theirs.

 61. It's not our problem that you’ve “never seen this before.”
 That’s not a legal argument.
 That’s a personal anecdote, and not a persuasive one.